Stranger6667/postmarker/docs/bounces.rst

     >>> bounce.activate()
     'OK'

-Or you can get SMTP dump if it is available.
+Or you can get an SMTP dump if it is available.

 .. code-block:: python